 1632 – Boston becomes the capital of the Massachusetts Bay Colony.

-1634 – The first tavern/inn was opened by Puritan settler, Samuel Cole.
+1634 – Puritan settler Samuel Cole opened the first tavern/inn.
 The same year, Boston Common was established.

 1635 – America’s first public school, the Boston Latin School, opens.